-24. Account 2 is the Physical asset account for land use and has the same rows as the physical asset account for land cover as described above.
-With columns based on the Land use classification.
+23. Account 2 is the Physical asset account for land use and has the same rows as the physical asset account for land cover as described above.
+The columns are based on the Land use classification described above.

-Account 2: Physical asset account for land use
+Core Account 2: Physical asset account for land use

-Example to be added.
+Type of Land Use Agriculture Forestry Use of built up & related areas Land used for maintenance & restoration of environmental functions Other Opening stock 531650 317800 10630 10000 133369 1003449 Additions to stock 8130 340 150 0 0 Reductions in stock 0 7720 0 900 0 Closing stock 539780 310420 10780 9100 133369 1003449

-25. Land cover and land use are interrelated.
+- 24. Land cover and land use are interrelated.
 For example, land uses associated with agricultural production are closely aligned to crop area.
 However, while land use and land cover can be closely related, this is not always the case.
 For example, tree covered areas can be used for forestry, for the maintenance and restoration of environmental functions, or may not be used at all (i.e. land not in use).
-Another common example is grazing land which is agricultural land use but would show up as grasslands or sparse trees as land cover.

-26. With data structured in an accounting format based on common statistical units, it is possible to link land cover to land use.
-This allows the preparation of accounts showing land cover by land use as well as matrices showing the changes in both land cover and land use over an accounting period.
+Another common example is grazing land which constitutes agricultural land use but shows up as grasslands or sparse trees when considering land cover. - 25.
+With data structured in an accounting format based on common statistical units, it is possible to link land cover to land use.
+This allows for the preparation of accounts showing land cover by land use as well as matrices showing the changes in both land cover and land use over an accounting period.
 In assessing land cover and land use change, it may be useful to determine the proportion of the opening stock of land whose cover or use has remained unchanged.
-To undertake this type of analysis the data must be based on spatially referenced data sources.

-27. The basic land accounts are very important for establishing the long run potential to describe and analyse data in varying geo-spatial configurations.
+To undertake this type of analysis the data must be based on spatially referenced data sources. - 26.
+The basic land accounts are very important for establishing the ability to describe and analyse data in varying geo-spatial configurations in the long run.
 This foundational aspect of these accounts and associated datasets needs to be a primary consideration from the outset of developing the SEEA based information for land.
 Before developing a GIS system (or modifying an existing one) for environmental-economic accounts, one should consider the full breadth of potential bio-physical and economic datasets that one might want to eventually integrate.
-Also it has to be kept in mind that land accounts are at the core of ecosystem accounting.
-Where ecosystem accounting is a priority in a country, that link needs to be kept in mind when designing the land accounts.

-28. Account 3, the monetary account for land requires the separation of the value of land from other attributes that contribute to the market value of the combined asset - land plus, for example, produced assets that may be located on the land (e.g., buildings).
+It must also be kept in mind that land accounts are at the core of ecosystem accounting.
+This link should be carefully considered when developing land accounts in a country where ecosystem accounting may be a priority. - 27.
+The third core account for land is the monetary asset account for land use which requires the separation of the value of land from other attributes that contribute to the market value of the combined asset land plus, for example, produced assets that may be located on the land (e.g., buildings).
 As monetary valuation of land is required for the national accounts, it is not specifically addressed in this note.
 However, it should be pointed out that the information on land use contained in the SEEA accounts may be useful in improving the estimates of the value of land for the national accounts balance sheet.

-Type of land use

-Agriculture Forestry Land used for aquaculture Use of built up and related areas Land used for maintenance & restoration of environmental functions Other uses of land n.e.c.
-Land not in use Inland water Total

-Opening value of stock of land 420 000 187 500 386 000 2 000 995 500

-Additions to stock

-Acquisitions of land 3 500 3 500

-Reclassifications 200 2 500 2 700

-Total additions to stock 3 500 200 2 500 6 200

-Reductions in stock

-Disposals of land 3 500 3 500

-Reclassifications 1 250 200 1 450

-Total reductions in stock 4 750 200 4 950

-Revaluations 18 250 15 350 65 000 98 600

-Closing value of stock of land 441 750 198 300 453 500 1 800 1 095 350

-Account 3: Monetary asset account for and use
+Core Account 3: Monetary Asset Account for Land Use